Rebecca is an avid reader who enjoys promoting ideas that have merit. The ideas contained in this book are worth promoting.

 - Condition your bales.
 If your bale is at least a year old, you can skip this step.
 If your bale is new, wet it down every day for about 2 weeks.
 You will want the bales to remain constantly moist, so water as needed each day.
 On days three through nine, add a nitrogen fertilizer once a day.
 You should water bales well enough that they are moist but not so much that water and fertilizer go running out.
 Conditioning the bale helps the bales begin to decompose.
 At the beginning of this process you may notice the straw bales heating up.
 Before planting, however, use a thermometer or your hand to make sure that the inside of the bale is below body temperature.

 Yes, you can grow potatoes in containers.
-People who chose this method generally do so because they don't have much space.
+People who choose this method generally do so because they don't have much space.
 A gardening container can be placed on a patio or even a balcony.
-You might also chose this method of growing potatoes if you don't have a whole lot of time to spend on gardening.
+You might also choose this method of growing potatoes if you don't have a whole lot of time to spend on gardening.
 This method makes it easier to protect your plants from pests and makes weeding virtually unnecessary.
-You can use any clean container from a garbage can to a feed sack.
-The rule is that you have to get it to stand up and it has to have good drainage.
+You can use any clean container, from a garbage can to a feed sack.
+The rule is that you have to get it to stand up, and it has to have good drainage.
 You may need to make holes in your container to get it to drain properly.

 - Fill your (clean and ventilated) container with potting soil and a healthy dose of fertilizer.
 You can also add hay to the mix to keep the soil from getting too compacted.

 - Plant your potatoes.
 Cut your seed potatoes into chunks that are at least the size of your thumb and press them about six inches into the soil.